OfAaron3/HSPythonCrashCourse/README.md

 IntroductionToPython.ipynb:

-	The day 1 material.
+	The day one material.
 Designed to let the students familiarise themselves with Python.

 PythonJupyter.pdf: